Akemi's Anime World

 Full Review

-Not being a particular Matsumoto-verse aficionado, I'm approaching the series as a stand-alone work.
-From that perspective, it's an interesting combination of old-school Matsumoto style and slick modern visuals.
+Not being a particular aficionado of Galaxy Express and its kin, I approached the series as a stand-alone work.
+From that perspective, Queen Emeraldas is an interesting combination of old-school Matsumoto style and slick modern visuals.
 For all the polish, it has everything you'd expect from a classic Matsumoto yarn: A story that is sweeping in scale but centered on personal development and character-building, an orphaned boy striking out on his own, and a way-too-cool hero.

-I'm sorry, but that kind of thing just annoys me--even the most remote pretense of realism is thrown out the window in favor of style.
-I'll admit, there's a certain appeal to majorly badass heroes, and some people go for that kind of thing, but Queen Emeraldas takes it way too far for me.
+That kind of thing just annoys me--even the most remote pretense of realism is thrown out an airlock in favor of style, and there's no sense of urgency or drama.
+I'll admit, there's a certain appeal to majorly badass heroes, and some people go for that kind of thing, but Queen Emeraldas takes it way too far for my taste.

-Otherwise, the story captures the "individuals embodying a greater struggle" theme relatively well.
+Otherwise, the story--more or less a Western in space--captures the "individuals embodying a greater struggle" theme relatively well.
 Of course, true to the old-school anime feel, it's also heavy-handed with the moral.
-In this case, it is "no man is an island"--make trustworthy friends, and you'll go places.
-Well, that and "If you're really, really cool, you can take out just about anybody without even trying very hard."
+In this case, it's "no man is an island"--make trustworthy friends, and you'll go places.
+Well, that and "If you're cool enough you can take out just about anybody without even trying very hard."

 The characters are archetypal, but there is some development.
 Emeraldas, in particular, has that air of deep, suppressed emotion that the best supercool heroes often do.
 She wasn't always this cold, and there's still something of her old self hidden deep down.

-The music of Queen Emeraldas is an orchestral mix of sweeping themes and Old Western flavor; both styles fit well and sound good.
-The opening and end themes are also quite nice; the former in particular sets the tone and is a proper theme for Emeraldas herself.
+The background music is an orchestral mix of sweeping themes and Old West flavor; both styles fit well and sound good.
+The opening and end themes are also quite nice.
+The former in particular sets the tone and is a proper theme for Emeraldas herself.

 The English acting is passable but less impressive.
-Hiroshi and the crew are cast and acted quite well, and Emeraldas is acted well, although she sounds too old and growls a bit much for the role (Emeraldas is more icy than angry).
-The military fellows, unfortunately, are both cast and acted rather poorly.
-For those intending to watch the French dub, all I can say is that at least Emeraldas sounds good.
+Hiroshi (Martin Burke) and the crew are cast and acted quite well.
+Ruth E. Heyman is almost as good as Emeraldas; she handles the drama well, although she sounds too old and growls a bit much for the role (Emeraldas is supposed to be more icy than angry).
+The military fellows, unfortunately, are cast and acted rather poorly.
+I also took a listen to the French dub ADV includes, though all I can say for sure is that Emeraldas sounds good.

-Summing up, Queen Emeraldas is old school anime with all the trimmings and a modern polish, but still old school anime.
+Summing up, Queen Emeraldas is old-school anime given a modern polish, but is still very much old-school anime, with all the trimmings.
 The character designs, the broad story, and the blatant message are a little too old-fashioned for my taste, and Emeraldas' way-too-coolness got on my nerves.
 On the other hand, it looks great, is generally an interesting story, and the characters have a bit of depth.
-If you're a fan of Matsumoto's related stories, I'm guessing you'll like this one, but familiarity with the world isn't a prerequisite--anyone who enjoys a good space pirate tale or heroes so cool they're almost frozen will probably have a blast.
+If you're a fan of the Matsumoto's Leiji-verse stories, I'm guessing you'll like this one, but familiarity with the world isn't a prerequisite--anyone who enjoys a good space pirate tale or heroes so cool they're almost frozen will probably have a blast.

 Related Recommendations